craftcms/docs/docs/commerce/3.x/discounts.md

 If the field is left blank, then the condition will match the order being matched to the discount (the other conditions will still apply).

 The field accepts the [Twig’s expression syntax](https://twig.symfony.com/doc/2.x/templates.html#expressions), which is an expression that returns `true` or `false`.

-If the expression is calculated as `true` then the discount matches the order, and if not, the condition disqualifies the order from the discount.
+If the expression is calculated as `true` then the discount matches the order.
+If not, the condition disqualifies the order from the discount.
 A blank condition is the same as a `true` expression.

 Inside the condition formula you have access to the `order` variable.
 This is a data only representation of the order.